Places where growing herb is legal

-Just because a state has legalized recreational or medical marijuana, it doesn’t necessarily mean that cultivation is legal as well.
+Just because a state has legalized recreational or medical use, it doesn’t necessarily mean that cultivation is legal as well.
 18 U.S. states (roughly half of those who have legalized in some way) have also legalized home cultivation.
-Since cannabis is still illegal at the federal level though, each state decides on the regulations they impose for marijuana home grows.
-That means the answer to questions like “how many plants can you grow with a medical card?” and “how many weed plants can you grow for personal use?” are specific to each state.
+Since cannabis is still illegal at the federal level though, each state decides on the regulations they impose for home grows.
+That means the answer to questions like “how many plants can you grow with a medical card?” and “how many plants can you grow for personal use?” are specific to each state.
 Check out NORML’s state law page and the NCIA website for clear and up-to-date information regarding home grows.

-Alaska has fully legalized marijuana for anyone age 21 and over.
+Alaska has fully legalized herb for anyone age 21 and over.
 Adults can grow up to six plants per person with three plants flowering at any given time.
 That means growers can have a rotation of three mature plants and three seedlings for a constant supply.
 Even if there are more than one or two adults living together, there is a maximum of 12 plants per household with up to six flowering at once.

 Cultivators in Arizona must be a medical patient or caregiver and plants can be grown at either household.
 There is a six plant maximum per residence and the plants need to be in a locked and enclosed area.

-The Golden State was the first to legalize medical pot and has one of the most lenient medical marijuana cultivation laws.
+The Golden State was the first to legalize medical pot and has one of the most lenient medical cultivation laws.
 MMJ patients can grow up to 100 square feet of pot per household with no limit on the number of plants that can fit in that area.
 Any adult can grow up to six plants.
 Be warned that there are some California cities that don’t allow cultivation, so check local websites and forums.

 The maximums for recreational and medical grows are the same in Colorado.
 Both can grow up to six plants with three of them mature.
 However, caregivers for MMJ patients are able to work with five patients and grow up to 36 plants total on their behalf.